BYUHPC/sci-comp-course/syllabus.md

 ## Prerequisites

 Prior to taking the class, students must know how to program in at least one language, including knowing how to write conditionals, loops, and functions.
 Experience with only the R programming language has been found to be insufficient preparation.
 Prior C++ experience is preferred.
 No particular course is required as a prerequisite.
 A computer science background is not necessary except for the programming skills requirement.
+The [first phase of the project](project/phase1.md) serves as a good litmus test--if you struggle with it, the course will be hard for you since subsequent assignments increase in difficulty.